 Greenland.
 Matia builds a kayak.

 Since 1953, Greenland has been a province of Denmark.
-So, to achieve economic independence from Denmark, the urban Greenlanders gave priority to the country's wealth.
-They rushed to develop the economy and infrastructure and centralize wealth and development in the big cities, in order to achieve economic growth that the rest of the world would consider sufficient and could invest in.
-This image of Greenland reflects the vision of most people living in big cities.
-They focus on their families, their well-being.
-There is competition for jobs and better housing.
-Wealthier companies and individuals are rushing to invest in as many apartments as possible, ahead of the opening of transatlantic airlines from Nuuk and Ilulissat.
-Yet there are so many unmet needs in health and housing, whether for families who don't have enough income or for those who are forced to move to bigger cities because they have no way of earning money in the uninvested towns.
+So, to gain economic independence from Denmark, the urban Greenlanders gave priority to the country's wealth.
+They rushed to develop the economy and infrastructure and to centralise wealth and development in the big cities in order to achieve economic growth that the rest of the world would consider sufficient and in which it could invest.
+This image of Greenland reflects the vision of most people living in the big cities.
+They focus on their families and their well-being.
+There is competition for jobs and for better housing.
+The richest companies and individuals are rushing to invest in as many flats as possible, ahead of the opening of transatlantic airlines from Nuuk and Ilulissat.
+Yet there are so many unmet needs in health and housing, both for families who don't have enough income and for those who are forced to move to bigger cities because they have no way of earning money in the uninvested towns.

-So there's a slow, forced centralization that's turning traditional hunting cultures into big-city leisure activities.
-I have the impression that part of the soul of those proud Greenlanders I met a few years ago is being lost to the sale to the highest bidder of the experience of hunting as a business, rather than hunting as a necessity of life, where the animal is shared with the community.
+So there is a slow, forced centralisation that is transforming traditional hunting cultures into leisure activities in the big cities.
+I get the impression that part of the soul of the proud Greenlanders I met a few years ago is being lost in the process of selling the experience of hunting as a business to the highest bidder, rather than hunting as a necessity of life, where the animal is shared with the community.

-In the age of intertwined social democracy and capitalism, we don't hear many voices from the small villages where hunters and their families should have access to better health and the means to develop their villages autonomously.
+In this age of intertwined social democracy and capitalism, you don't hear many voices from the small villages where hunters and their families should have access to better health and the means to develop their villages independently.

 How do you see the future of these isolated villages?